compbiozurich/UZH-BIO392/course-results/2020/Caroline-Karch/report_day3_UNIX.md

 ### FASTA and FASTQ
  - FASTA: header starts with '>', followed by the Sequence ID.
 The next lines contain the actual sequence.
  - FASTQ: contains additionally quality scores for each nucleotide.
 Format: A line (1) starting with '@' contains the sequence ID.
 Next line (2) contains the actual sequence.
 A new line starting with the character '+', and being either empty or repeating the sequence ID (3).
 Last we have one line containing the quality scores (4).

- - What do we need to transform FASTQ to FASTA?
+#### What do we need to transform FASTQ to FASTA?

-We need the header which starts with '@' in FASTQ and should start with '>' in FASTA (first line).
-Second we need the actual sequence (second line).
+We need the header which starts with '>' in FASTA (first line of FASTQ).
+Second we need the actual sequence (second line of FASTQ).

-By using the `sed` command we are able to replace, insert or delete in a file.
-The first to commands are maybe not the most elegant way of solving this problem, but since I used it above, and know how this works I just did it with the modulus operator again.

- - print lines 1, 5, 9, 13, etc.: `awk '(NR + 3) % 4 == 0' test.txt`
+#### How do we get the lines we want?
+With the `awk` command we look at our FASTAQ file line by line.
+We first specify `'NR % 4 == 1'` this means that we devide NR (line number) by 4, if the remain is 1 (modulus operator), then these statement is true. `{print ">"$1}`, this following command is used to say "what to do if the command was correct" so we want to print this line with the greater than sign in advance.
+What we want next is the second line (actual sequence).
+This line is identical in FASTQ and FASTA.
+We again specify every second line by typing `NR % 4 == 2`.
+In the end we just tell for which file this should be done (FASTQ.fq).
+In the end we can (if we want) save the FASTA format with the > sign.

- - print lines 2, 6, 10, 14, etc.: `awk '(NR + 2) % 4 == 0' test.txt`
+`awk 'NR % 4 == 1 {print ">"$1};
- - transfrom "@" to ">": `sed -i 's/@/>/g' test.txt`

-Now those three commands should be combined somehow to create this new FASTA file...

-I don't know how to do so...
-I will try to solve this problem at another time point:).
+     NR % 4 == 2 {print}' FASTQ.fq > FASTA.fa`